sefinek24/clamscam-linwin/README.md

-# NodeJS Clamscan Virus Scanning Utility
+# Node.js Clamscan Virus Scanning Utility

 [![NPM Version][npm-version-image]][npm-url] [![NPM Downloads][npm-downloads-image]][npm-url] [![Node.js Version][node-image]][node-url] [![Test Suite](https://github.com/sefinek24/clamscam-linwin/actions/workflows/test.yml/badge.svg)](https://github.com/sefinek24/clamscam-linwin/actions/workflows/test.yml)

-Use Node JS to scan files on your server with ClamAV's clamscan/clamdscan binary or via TCP to a remote server or local UNIX Domain socket.
+Use Node.js to scan files on your server with ClamAV's clamscan/clamdscan binary or via TCP to a remote server or local UNIX Domain socket.
 This is especially useful for scanning uploaded files provided by un-trusted sources.

-# !!IMPORTANT
+# !!
+IMPORTANT

 If you are using a version prior to 1.2.0, please upgrade!
 There was a security vulnerability in previous versions that can cause false negative in some edge cases.
 Specific details on how the attack could be implemented will not be disclosed here.
 Please update to 1.2.0 or greater ASAP.
 No breaking changes are included, only the security patch.